alexbudarov/data-manager-mock-test/README.md

 # data-manager-mock-test

-This is a sample project demonstrating mocking DataManager in middleware tests.
+This is a sample project demonstrating mocking DataManager in CUBA middleware tests.

 Noteable files:
 - `build.gradle` - mockito library dependency.